armanraymagit/apidash_mcp/README.md

-# API Dash MCP Server
+# MCP Server

-The API Dash MCP (Model Context Protocol) Server allows AI agents (like Claude) to interact with API Dash collections, environments, and history
+The MCP (Model Context Protocol) Server allows AI agents (like Claude) to interact with API Dash collections, environments, and history